hbai521/Calcium_Imaging/README.md

 3. Use the slider at the bottom to scroll through time frames.

-4. Adjust brightness Use Brightness/Contrast or Ctrl + Shift + C on windows Command + Shift + C on macOS.
+4. Adjust brightness Use Brightness/Contrast or Ctrl + Shift + C on windows Command + Shift + C on macOS.<br>

 ![](git_images/image_14.png)